ChengYiLoi/fil/README.md

 A hydration tracking app built with Flutter.

+This applications works with flutter version 1.22.4 and below.

 ## Features
 1) Track daily hydration with changeable daily goals
 2) Set and enable reminders for specified time to rehydrate